akthrmsx/regex-engine/README.md

 # Regex engine

-This is simple regex engine written in Rust.
+This is a simple regex engine written in Rust.

 ## Supported engine types